-- Clear delineation between the public space and adjacent private realm - Maximize building entrances and windows facing onto the park: storefronts, multiple townhouse or apartment stoops and porches, primary building entrances - Seamless between the park and the street sidewalk
+- At the center of mixed use areas - Clear delineation between the public space and adjacent private realm - Maximize building entrances and windows facing onto the park: storefronts, multiple townhouse or apartment stoops and porches, primary building entrances

-- Surrounded by minimum of two streets, ideally four streets - Surrounded by activating uses - Should not be located behind uses - Must never be located in residual/surplus/left-over space
+- Seamless transitions between the park and the street sidewalk - Bordered by at least one street, ideally four streets - Surrounded by activating uses - Should not be located behind uses - Must never be located in residual/surplus/left-over space

-• 1⁄2 acre minimum; 1 acre ideal
+• 1⁄2 acre minimum: 1 1⁄2 acres ideal

-Sundance Square Plaza, Fort Worth, TX.
+Sundance Square Plaza, Fort Worth, Texas.
 Source: sundancesquare.com; www.pps.org, landscapeperformance.org

 Left: This plaza is framed by two streets (3rd and 4th streets) with Main St. visually passing through its center.
 The unified hardscape pavement features a pavilion at one end and a dynamic, interactive spray fountain and permanent stage at the other.
 Public art installations create a spectacular display both day and night.
 The umbrellas offer shade in the summer.
 Center: To accommodate a variety of uses, the interactive fountains can be deactivated so the plaza can be used for other activities such as yoga, outdoor movies, seasonal festivals, or a weekend farmer's market.
-Right: before picture - former parking lot.
+Right: A before picture when this area was a former parking lot.
 Size: 1.26 acres

-Veterans Plaza, Silver Spring, MD.
-Source: Silver Spring Civic Building Left: the large open hardscape and covered structure offer flexibility to host events such as Jazz festivals.
+Veterans Plaza, Silver Spring, Maryland.
+Source: Silver Spring Civic Building Left: The large open hardscape and covered structure offer flexibility to host events such as Jazz festivals.
 The Civic Building structure and facade are designed to accommodate a temporary stage and related infrastructure.
-Center: on regular days, the plaza lighting, its permanent seating and adjacent commercial uses invite the community to use the space during the night.
-Right: an Ice-rink brings a seasonal use for the covered area.
+Center: On regular days, the plaza lighting, permanent seating and adjacent commercial uses invite the community to use the space during the night.
+Right: An Ice-rink brings a seasonal use for the covered area.
 Solar panels on top of the Civic Center Building provide energy for the ice rink chillers.
+Size: ~0.6 acres